kawaiicakes/NoBullship/README.md

 Credit to **blackbirdantlion** on Discord for the lovely GUI texture.
 I've modified it a bit as I am reusing it from another project I am working on, which I have permission to do.
 You may find his Twitter [here](https://twitter.com/BlackbirdieAnt).

 I also want to thank [embeddedt](https://github.com/embeddedt), his Discord community members and [1whohears](https://github.com/1whohears) for miscellaneous advising.

+The palette for the wood polybeams, support beam, and wheel were taken from [Medieval Siege Engines](https://www.curseforge.com/minecraft/mc-mods/medieval-siege-machines).
+This was done to allow the compat to look nicer.

 Also, I want to commend Kaupenjoe for his free Forge tutorials on YouTube to brief me on how some things work lol